-You already know Mark Leibman and our LPL Registered Administrative Associate Greg Leibman.
+You already know Mark Leibman and Greg Leibman.
 But you might not know our allied staff economist, our fixed income research director, our market strategist, or the fellow who oversees the whole allied research effort.
-John Canally, Matthew Peterson, Ryan Detrick, and Burt White have decades of experience, advanced degrees, specialized training and the appropriate professional designations.
+The executives at LPL have decades of combined experience, advanced degrees, specialized training and the appropriate professional designations.

 Most importantly, they each have the ability to communicate economic and market developments with the context and background needed to get at the real meaning and significance.